-10.3 The Backup Service
+10.5 The Backup Service

 The backup service supports database backup to gbak format archives.
-Both server side and client side backup file locations are supported.
-Before the backup is started, the common properties must be set plus the following:
+Both server side and client side backup file locations are supported by providing two specialised versions of the Backup Service.
+Before the backup is started, the following common properties and events may be set:

-BackupFile Server Side Backups only: This is a list full pathnames to one or more backup files on the server.
+ServicesConnection Required: a reference to the TIBXServicesConnection providing the connection to the server.
+This must be in its connected state in order to perform a backup.
+BackupFiles Server Side Backups only: This is a list full pathnames to one or more backup files on the server.
 When more than one is specified, all but the last should be followed by "=nnn" where nnn is the maximum length in bytes for the file.
-BackupFileLocation ServerSide or ClientSide.
-This determines whether the backup is to a file located on the server side or on the client side of the connection.
-BlockingFactor See gbak documentation for non-zero values (probably obsolescent) DatabaseName Alias of or full pathname for database on the server.
+BlockingFactor See gbak documentation for non-zero values (probably obsolescent)

+DatabaseName Alias of or full pathname for database on the server.
+Note: this is not a connect string and does not include the servername, portno or protocol components.
 Options See gbak documentation for interpretation of each option.
 Verbose Server Side Backups only: if true then additional text messages are generated.
+StatisticsRequested In verbose mode additional statistics may be provided with in the output log: Total Time Time Delta Dega Deada Page ReadsPageWrites OnGetNextLine Server side backups only: This event is called whenever a line of text is received from the server.

-10.3.1 Server Side Backup
+10.5.1 Server Side Backup